 Putumayo 4 ("PUT-4") Block (Gran Tierra 100% WI and Operator)

-On December 30, 2016 a license was provided to drill the Siriri-1 exploration well which is planned to test both N sandstone amplitudes on 2D seismic and also the deeper A Limestone exploration play.
-The Siriri-1 drill is expected to spud during the second quarter of 2017.
+On December 30, 2016, the license was granted to drill the Siriri-1 exploration well which is planned to test both N Sand amplitudes on 2D seismic and the deeper A Limestone exploration play.
+Civil works are forecasted to start in early March 2017 for access road and lease construction.

 Llanos - El Porton Block (Gran Tierra 100% WI and Operator)

-Middle Magdalena Valley - Acordionero Exploitation Area (Gran Tierra 100% WI and Operator)
+Middle Magdalena Valley Basin - Acordionero Exploitation Area (Gran Tierra 100% WI and Operator)

-Progress is underway on the Totumillo structural exploration prospect that is south of the Acordionero field and which has potential targets in similar reservoirs in the Lisama Formation.
-The prospect is within the Acordionero exploitation license, and Totumillo-1 exploration well is planned to spud in the first half of 2017.
+Progress is underway to obtain site access to drill the Totumillo-1 structural exploration prospect that is immediately south of the Acordionero field.
+The structural prospect is planned to target reservoirs of the Lisama Formation, as found in the Acordionero field.
+The prospect is within the Acordionero exploitation license, and the Totumillo-1 exploration well is planned to spud in the second quarter of 2017.